 The College of Applied Studies offers a terminal Master's degree for graduate students currently employed in or seeking professional positions emphasizing public affairs, public information, and public issues management within business, government, not-for-profit organizations, or educational institutions.
-By the conclusion of the master's program, students will be competent in select areas of organizational communication.
+By the conclusion of the master's program, students will be competent in select areas of organizational and marketing communication.
 Students may also combine the bachelor program in Professional Communication with the graduate degree.

 - Preparing students for professional careers within business, government, not-for-profit organizations or educational institutions

 - Providing students with experience in making formal communication presentations